seeden/async-sync/README.md

 # Solution

 You can use this library to avoid this two issues.
+You can use each function as classic async function.
+But you are safe if you will use it synchronosli.
+That means if you will call callbacks imadiately.

 # Usage